janesmae/teensy2-led_shield/README.md

 ![LedShield](/led_shield.jpg)

-This repository holds the archived version of this project.
+This repository holds the archived upgraded version of this project.
 Maybe one day it will be revived once again.

 - [Youtube video about it working](https://www.youtube.com/watch?v=3mjBaS8X03o)